TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 :url: https://embed.grasple.com/exercises/36a64482-b217-427c-b132-13aa6d6b67df?id=118350
 :label: grasple_exercise_8_3_7
 :dropdown:
-:description: To find the singular values of a 2x2 matrix $A$.
+:description: To find a singular value decomposition of a 2x2 matrix $A$.
 ::::